LJKT1/Swapify/README.md

 ## Watch demo

-If you want to learn more about this project and watch our demo follow the link below (northcoderslink.com)
+If you want to learn more about this project and watch our demo, visit the Northcoders website at https://northcoders.com/projects/march-2022/pivot1.

 ---